-The agreement of 1469 did extenuate the spatial conflict by moving the Jewish challenge to the city outlook further away from the city centre.
-Although counted on, it did not help with the more pressing tension related to Jewish share in urban economic sphere and their physical and economic omnipresence at the central market square.
-This issue laid the foundation for the 1485 agreement, of a kind known as ‘pacta’, between the Cracovian magistrate and the Jewish elders.
+The land exchange agreement of 1469 between the Jews and the Dlugosz brothers, moving the Jewish challenge to the city image further away from the city centre, did mitigate the spatial conflict.
+Although significant, this change in residential area did not help with the more pressing tension related to the Jewish share in the urban economic sphere and their physical and economic omnipresence in the central market square.
+This issue laid the foundation for the 1485 agreement, a ‘pacta’, between the Cracovian magistrate and the elders of the Jewish community.
 This rather constrained compromise, which aimed at limiting Jewish competition in trade and sales, actually divided the contested economic sphere between Christian and Jewish merchants.
-To preserve their cut in urban economy, the community agreed
+To preserve their share in the city’s urban economy, the Jewish community agreed:

-“[…] to abstain from trade and cease from dealing with merchandise.
+[To abstain from trade and cease from dealing with merchandise.
 Likewise, not to take various commodities or merchandise and sell with our own hands to other Christians, except for our unredeemed pledges by which we lost in usury and which we can sell in our houses at any time and opportunity.
-We may not dare to convey and bring these pledges to sell them in the streets or markets in the city, except for two specific days of the week, that is on Tuesday and Friday, restricted for markets, as well as on the fair-days […] Likewise we shall sell only the pledges we can swear on the Torah to be ours. […] Likewise, poor Jewesses have the right to sell on all days headdresses and neck jewels made by their own hands and craft.”
+We may not dare to convey and bring these pledges to sell them in the streets or markets in the city, except for two specific days of the week, that is on Tuesday and Friday, restricted for markets, as well as on the fair-days […] Likewise we shall sell only the pledges we can swear on the Torah to be ours. […] Likewise, poor Jewesses have the right to sell on all days headdresses and neck jewels made by their own hands and craft.

-For local authorities, struggling with Jewish exemption from municipal jurisdiction, this arrangement was a way to subject community to their will.
-For Christian merchants, this agreement sought to deprive Jews of economic rights of city residents and bring down their market activity at least to the limited level of other foreign merchants (extranei), who were allowed to sell their products at fairs and were subjected to city’s staple rights.
-From the perspective of sacred topography, this arrangement was befitting the church policy to emphasize Catholic overtone of city streets by limiting Jewish economic activity on Sundays and Christian holidays.
-From Jewish perspective, this agreement limited community members’ cut in retail and wholesale.
-Yet simultaneously it officially secured Jewish presence in urban economy and opened the window to increase in pawnbroking and trade in unredeemed pledges (so-called lapsed bonds—obligatio sub lapsu).
-It forced Jewish merchants to develop marketing methods breaking the urban mercantile cartel, such as employment of mercantile agents who worked on percentage and flooded the city streets and markets, or enrollment of family members and especially Jewesses in sales of handicraft products.
+For local authorities, struggling with Jewish exemption from municipal jurisdiction, this arrangement was a way to subject the Jewish community to their will.
+For Christian merchants, this agreement sought to deprive Jews of full economic rights of city residents and reduce their market activity at least to the limited level of other foreign merchants (extranei), who were allowed to sell their products at fairs and were subject to city’s staple rights.
+From the perspective of sacred topography, this arrangement reflected the church policy to strengthen the Catholic nature of city streets by limiting Jewish economic activity on Sundays and Christian holidays.
+From the Jewish perspective, this agreement limited community members’ share of retail and wholesale activity.
+Yet at the same time, it officially secured Jewish presence in the urban economy and created an opportunity for Jews to increase their activity in pawnbroking and trade in unredeemed pledges (so-called lapsed bonds—obligatio sub lapsu).
+It forced Jewish merchants to develop marketing methods that would overcome the urban mercantile cartel, such as employment of mercantile agents who worked on percentage and flooded the city streets and markets, or enrollment of family members and especially women in sales of handicraft products.
 Thus, while fewer Jews probably appeared at the city scale, Jewish peddlers and agents enticing customers became an omnipresent feature of the city squares.
-The economic pressure continued growing, and together with the above-described spatial challenge and increasing jurisdictional tension, necessitated new arrangement limiting Jewish share in Cracow’s religious landscape and economy to a tolerable level.
+The economic pressure continued growing, and together with the above-described spatial challenge and increasing jurisdictional tension, this necessitated new arrangements limiting the Jewish share in Cracow’s religious landscape and economy to a tolerable level.

-Redefining Jewish Share in Contested Space
+Redefining the Jewish Share in Contested Space